 Where do I go?

-All Volunteers must report to the Volunteer Lounge 15 min. prior to their shift start time.
+All Volunteers must report to the Volunteer Office 15 minutes prior to their shift start time.

-The 2017 Vancouver International Wine Festival takes place from February 11-19.
-Volunteers are primarily required for events on February 15-19.
-After submitting your volunteer application online, you will be scheduled for two shifts of five hours each, based on your availability, experience & skills.
-You will receive a confirmation of your shift schedule early-February.
+The 2024 Vancouver International Wine Festival will take place from February 24-March 3, but the majority of volunteer opportunities are on February 29-March 2.
+After submitting your volunteer application online at MyVolunteerPage, and upon your application being approved, you will be asked to sign yourself up for two shifts of five hours each.
+Your shift requests will approved based on your availability, experience and skills.

 What makes a good wine festival volunteer?